 - Log Your Journey: Note how you feel in a journal or app to track your progress.

-- Mobile app: Practice anywhere.
+- Mobile app: Practice wherever you are.

 - No-Mat Flows: Ideal for small spaces.